themashcodee/themashcodee/README.md

 > ## About me

-I love playing with the frontend technologies and so currently working as a Frontend Engineer at [Polymerize](https://polymerize.io)
+I am a young developer currently working at [IncognitoApps](https://www.incognitoapps.com/) to help companies improve their feedback culture and promote peer-to-peer recognition.
 <br/>

 > ## Tools and Technologies that I am fond of